todiadiyatmo/wp-ffpc/readme.txt

 You have to remove the default yum package, named `php-pecl-memcache` and install `Memcache` with PECL.

 == Changelog ==

+= 0.5 =
+2013.03.04

+* long-running %3C really fixed ( version 0.4.3 was dead end ) by the help of Mark Costlow <cheeks@swcp.com>
+* UI cleanup + tabs
+* WP-FFPC options moved from global under Settings ( of either network or site )

 = 0.4.3 =
 2013.03.03